elucify/genbank-book/eukaryotic_genome_submission_annotation.md

                         bound_moiety adenosylcobalamin
 ```

-If the bound moiety is unknown or if the sequence is a leader sequence, annotate as a misc_feature, for example:
+If the bound moiety is unknown or if the sequence is a leader sequence, annotate as a `misc_feature`, for example:

 ```
 1     100    misc_feature